techidaily/site-fox-helps/source/_posts/in-2024-first-steps-in-camera-selection-a-2023-starters-packet.md

 ![Ricoh WG-4](https://images.wondershare.com/filmora/article-images/ricoh-wg-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Your search for advanced GPS enabled camera unit will eventually stop at **Ricoh WG-4** camera unit because it offers so many stunning features with outstanding video and still recording results.
 It is developed with crush resistant, shock resistant, waterproof and dust proof material so that users can carry it to tough locations without worries.
 All captured images of Ricoh can be automatically adjusted to clock local time and the GPS module allows easy location tag adjustments.
 The best part to know about Ricoh camera is its shake resistance system that disables the effect of sudden shakes in final images as well as videos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## What makes a good action camera